Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Cash is only one part of the Japan money system.
 For local transport, you will probably use Suica, PASMO or ICOCA.
 For intercity travel, you may be deciding whether a Japan Rail Pass on Klook is worth it.

 The JR Pass is no longer an automatic yes.
 It works best for genuinely train-heavy routes.
 If you are mostly staying around Tokyo, Kyoto and Osaka with only one or two big rail days, price individual rail fares first.
 If your route includes several long-distance Shinkansen trips in a short window, the pass can still make sense.
+For the full breakdown with real fares and worked examples, see our guide on whether the JR Pass is worth it.

 Common Japan ATM Mistakes